Cbannon35/OP-Frontend-WS/README.md

 what the user is typing --> how do we listen for this change in input?

 2.
 Render this list of items.
 Look into the `map` function.
-Each object should have its name and price on the same row, and the items should fall into the same column.
-Try using flexbox here!
+It might be nice to use Flexbox to arrange the information in a row, but up to you!

 3.
 Then, try adding another "price" field that you can also add to the shopping list item.